crossplane/uptest/design/design-doc-uptest-improvements-and-increasing-test-coverage.md

 `Import` step is also an important coverage point in terms of testing whether the external name configuration of the resources is done correctly.
-The validations performed during the transition to the new provider architecture, especially the new `Import` step played a critical role in the early detection of many bugs and problems.
+The validations performed during the transition to the new provider architecture, especially the new `Import` step, played a critical role in detecting many bugs and problems early.

 ## Goals

-- Increasing Uptest's test coverage by adding different test scenarios.
+- Increase Uptest's test capabilities by accommodating different test scenarios.
-- Making Uptest capable of running tests on arbitrary clusters.
+- Make Uptest capable of running tests on arbitrary clusters.
-- Improvement of Uptest Documents: User Guide, Technical Docs, etc.
+- Improve uptest documentation, such as user guides, technical documents, etc.
-- In cases where Uptest fails, debugging/logging should be improved to understand what the problem is.
+- In cases where Uptest tests fail, debugging/logging should be improved to allow the user to understand the problem easily.
-- Increasing the client's configuration ability by making some features of Uptest parametric at the CLI level.
+- Increasing the configurability of Uptest by introducing parametric options to the CLI.

 ## Proposal

-In this document, it is suggested to achieve the above goals by making various improvements on the existing Uptest tool.
-These improvements will be analyzed item by item starting from the next section.
+The proposals below are suggested to achieve the above goals by making various improvements to the existing Uptest tool.
 The main goal is to make Uptest a more stable and inclusive standalone tool at the end of the day.

-### Increasing Coverage
+## Increased test capabilities

-Increasing the capacities of the tool prepared so far will help us in the process of evolving the tool into a standalone tool both in test coverage and in the long run.
+Increasing the capabilities of Uptest will help us in the process of evolving it into a standalone tool both for test coverage and future use cases.

-#### Release Tests for Providers

-It is important to use various automation in the tests performed before releases.
-Today there are no customized tests for this.
-Usually, the usual tests from Uptest are used for a few random resources.
-In this context, various end-to-end tests prepared to work before the releases will increase the level of confidence in the releases.

-#### Upgrade Tests
+### Provider upgrade testing

-When Uptest first appeared, it was mainly concerned with testing whether a resource was working properly.
-Today, it has become a more end-to-end testing infrastructure.
-Especially in periods when many validations are needed, such as the transition to a new architecture, before the release, everyone knows how urgent such a need is.
+When Uptest first appeared, it was mainly concerned with testing whether a resource worked properly.
+Today, it has become an end-to-end testing solution.
+Especially when many validations are needed, such as the transition to a new architecture or before a release.
 In this context, it is valuable that Uptest also handles some end-to-end cases.

-In fact, Uptest tests some basic general steps in each case, such as setting up Crossplane and provider and testing ProviderConfig (Secret source).
-However, the `Upgrade` test, which is one of the main paths, can also be considered as an end-to-end test in this context.
+Uptest tests some basic general steps in each case, such as setting up Crossplane and provider and testing ProviderConfig (Secret source).
+However, the `Upgrade` test, which is one of the main paths, can also be considered an end-to-end test in this context.
 Running an automated test along with the manual tests will increase the confidence level of developers.
 Roughly, the `Upgrade` test can look like this: